rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

   I will show code examples that are hard to compile.
 I will discuss strategies and methods for resolving compilation issues.
   Part 1 will present code examples that compile but really, really should not, and code examples that should compile but surprisingly don’t.
 I will also summarize my overall experience of working with TS.
   This series needed a JS library with TS bindings to draw examples from, I decided to use _office.js_ and Part 1 will introduce it.
-* Part 2.
+* [_add_blank_target Part 2](2021-12-25-ts-types-part2.html).
 Will be about keeping types honest.
 Are runtime values consistent with the types?
 We hope they always are but, especially in a gradually typed language like TS, types will sometimes lie.
 We will see concrete examples of type dishonesty from _office.js_.
 Part 2 will cover the notorious `any` and its safer cousin `unknown`, the type coercion (casting), and TS's type guards.
+We will also discuss coding conventions for transparent, self documenting types.
 * Part 3.
 Will cover some of the TS type safety features that I absolutely love.
 It will also include a bunch of rants (e.g. on importance of specifying the return types).
 Throughout the series, we will encounter several examples where TS compiler does not work as expected.
  One of my notes will argue that what TS is and does it quite complex.
 * Part 4.
 Will be more theoretical.
 Notes in Part 4 will discuss topics such as TS's structural recursive types, subtyping, higher-rank polymorphism (TS supports a version of it!), and type level programming.